Colt Lightning rifle

 The Colt Lightning Carbine or Colt Lightning Rifle was a slide-action (pump-action) rifle manufactured by Colt from 1884 until 1904 and was originally chambered in .44-40 caliber.
 Colt eventually made the Lightning Rifle in three different frame sizes, to accommodate a wide range of cartridges, from .22 Short caliber and .38-40 to .50-95 Express.
 Its profile resembles the pump-action rimfire rifles made by the Winchester Repeating Arms Company and Remington Arms.
 The Lightning saw use as a sporting arm in America and was adopted for use by the San Francisco Police Department, but was never as popular or as reliable as the various lever-action rifles of its day.
+It is however reported to have been used by American forces in the Spanish-American War, most likely as privately purchased weapons.

 Variants

 The medium-frame Colt Lightning Magazine Rifle was manufactured between 1884 and 1904.
 It was the first slide-action rifle offered by Colt.
 Colt records indicate 89,777 were produced, in .32-20, .38-40, and .44-40 as a companion arm to the Colt Single Action Army revolver.
 Two versions were offered: a rifle with a 26 in barrel and 15-round magazine, and a carbine with a 20 in barrel and 12-round magazine.
 The San Francisco Police Department acquired 401 rifles all of which had 26 in round .44-40 barrels and bore S.F.P 1 through S.F.P 401 stampings on the lower tang.

 The small-frame Lightning (also referred to as "Second Model Colt Lightning") was the first rimfire rifle made by Colt and was manufactured between 1887 and 1904 as a plinking and gallery gun.
 Colt records indicate 89,912 were made, in .22 Short and .22 Long.
 Barrel length was 24 in and the rifles had a blued finish, case-hardened hammer, and a walnut stock.